-While nucleic acids are the source of information for maintaining life, proteins & nucleic acid systems are the source of functionality.
+While nucleic acids are the source of information for maintaining life, proteins and other nucleic acid systems are the source of functionality.
 These macromolecules are capable of functioning as autonomous nano-machines carrying specific activities.

-Many of the characteristics allowing this are related to their three-dimensional structure, determining their specificity in most cases.
-However, without the ability to move and change structure, proteins would facilitate the chemistry of maintaining life.
+Many of the characteristics facilitating this are related to the molecular 3D structure, determining their specificity in most cases.
+However, these are macro-molecular machines, with moving parts that serve the execution of function.
+Without the ability to move and change structure, proteins would not be able to facilitate the chemistry of maintaining life.

-While nowadays we understand the structural aspect of protein systems, their dynamics and how it facilitates their activity is mostly known to us from computational simulations and there are very few experimental techniques allowing measuring these characteristics with high spatial & temporal resolution.
+Although we understand the structural aspect of protein systems, their structural dynamics and how it facilitates their activity is known to us mostly from computational simulations and there are very few experimental techniques shedding light on these characteristics with high spatial & temporal resolution.

-This laboratory is dedicated to the direct measurement of these characteristics of protein systems one molecule at a time, protein-after-protein.
+The Lerner laboratory is dedicated to the direct measurement of these protein dynamics characteristics one protein at a time.

 Integrative structural biology using single-molecule fluorescence spectroscopy

-Single-molecule fluorescence spectroscopy allows us to sort different bio-molecular species according to their inter-atomic distances, rotational freedom, binding stocihiometry, and many other parameters that influence fluorescence.
-Using this sorting capabilities we aim at identifying new conformational states of proteins and their complexes, that have not yet been structurally characterized.
-Then, we aim at combining the experimental data with structural modelling capabilities to retrieve the 3D structure of these conformational states.
+Single-molecule fluorescence spectroscopy experiments facilitate sorting different bio-molecular species according to their inter-atomic distances, rotational freedom, binding stocihiometry, and many other parameters that influence fluorescence.
+Using this sorting capabilities we uncover unique conformational states of protein systems, that have not yet been structurally characterized.
+We than combine the experimental data with structural modeling to retrieve 3D structure models of these conformational states.

-Additionally, using this approach, we aim at characterizing the structure of the transcription initiation complex in conformational states to which antibiotics do not bind with high affinity.
-The goal of this study is to use the structure to understand why standard antiobiotic molecules did not strongly inhibit transcription initiation and to rationally-design inhibitors to strongly inhibit transcription by binding to this conformational state of the transcription initiation complex.
+Additionally, using this approach, we are characterizing the structure of the transcription initiation complex in specific conformational states to which antibiotics do not bind with high affinity.
+The goal of this study is to use the retrieved structure models to understand what are the mechanisms by which DNA transcription can still occur, even if it should be inhibited by antibiotics.

-Characterization of toxic biomolecular species in Parkinson's Disease
+Characterization of biomolecular species that may promote Parkinson's Disease early on

-A well-known molecular feature in Parkinson's Disease (PD), is the accumulation of fibrils of the protein alpha-Synuclein in Lewy bodies, inside neurons of the Substantia Nigra.
+A well-known molecular feature that is associated with Parkinson's Disease (PD), is the accumulation of amyloid fibrils of the protein alpha-Synuclein in Lewy bodies, inside neurons of the Substantia Nigra.
 Alpha-Synuclein is an intrinsically-disordered protein (IDP).
-As is the case with many other IDP's or proteins with a degree of intrinsically disordered regions (IDRs), the disordered, or better put unfolded regions tend to find alternative ways to fold, usually via the coupled binding to another molecule.
-In some cases, the alternative folding is coupled to binding of the same protein in a process called oligomerization.
-In some cases, these oligomers reach a finite size, however in others, oligomer sizes keep on growing to form insoluble aggregates, and in some cases ordered fibrils, that are also insoluble.
+As is the case with many other IDPs or proteins with intrinsically disordered regions (IDRs), the disordered, or better put structurally unstable regions tend to find alternative ways to fold, usually coupled to binding another bio-molecule.
+In some cases, the alternative folding is coupled to binding of the same protein in an oligomerization process.
+In some cases, these oligomers reach a finite size, however in others, oligomer keep growing and sometimes form nuclei of amyloid fibrils.

 The pre-genetic mechanism of antibiotic resistance

-antibiotic molecules induce a dual effect on their molecular targets: while they specifically bind to their target molecules (a specific bacterial protein) and inhibit its activity, they also induce an environmental response by the bacteria that eventually lead to mutations in the target proteins.
-In turn, natural selection of these mutations lead to ones that stay functional and are not inhibited by the antibiotic molecule.
-The question is, how does an antibiotic molecule that is supposed to stop DNA transcription, allow the bacteria to keep living enough to induce the environmental change leading to antibiotic resistance?
+Antibiotic molecules induce a dual effect on their molecular targets: while they specifically bind to their target molecules (a specific bacterial protein) and inhibit its activity, they also induce an environmental response by the bacteria, eventually leading to genetically-driven resistance to these antibiotics.
+In turn, natural selection of these genetic alterations sometimes lead to gain of function and lack of inhibition by the antibiotic molecule.
+The question is, what is the mechanism by which an antibiotic molecule that is supposed to inhibit DNA transcription, allows bacteria to keep living long enough to induce the environmental change leading to antibiotic resistance?

-In acute conditions of Tuberculosis infection, antibiotic molecules from the Rifamycin family are used for the specific inhibition of DNA transcription in bacteria.
-These antibiotic molecules bind with high affinity to one structure of the transcription complex.
+In acute conditions of Tuberculosis infection, antibiotics from the Rifamycin family are used for the specific inhibition of DNA transcription in bacteria.
+These antibiotic molecules bind with high affinity to one structure of the bacterial DNA transcription complex.

 The transcription complex encompasses many different structures that are dynamically changing.
 Some of these structures allow transcriptional activity without the inhibition of Rifamycins.
-The problem is that these alternative dynamic structures are not abundant, and therefore were not characterized by classical techniques of structural biology.
-In my lab we will characterize these dynamic structures using the combination of Single-molecule fluorescence spectroscopy and computational simulations.
+The problem is that these alternative dynamic structures are not abundant, and therefore were not yet characterized.

 FRET imaging of weak protein-protein interactions

-The case of weak interactions are a challenge in biology - we cannot infer from negative results of FRET imaging that there are necessarily no interactions.
-The best we can do is to claim that if there are interactions, there are just a few of them, and they are below the background.
-Indeed, if proteins A & B weakly interact, there will be short periods of time in which a few of them will be found together (in within the FRET distance range).
-This means that each voxel (3D pixel) of the microscopic image will include many proteins A & B that are not interacting, and maybe just a few that are interacting, so most of the signal will be of pure fluorescence with no signatures of FRET.
+The case of weak interactions is a challenge in biology - we cannot necessarily infer from negative results of FRET imaging that there are necessarily no interactions.
+The best we can do is to claim that if there are interactions, there are just a few of them, and they are below the background of non-interacting proteins A & B. Indeed, if proteins A & B weakly interact, there will be short periods of time in which a few of them will be found together (in within the FRET distance range).
+This means each pixel of the microscopic image will include many proteins A & B that are not interacting, and maybe just a few that are interacting, so most of the signal will be of pure fluorescence with no signatures of FRET.